Skip to content

 Job Introduction

+They will also assist with legal aspects of highway network operations, including taking enforcement action where and when needed in order to comply with legislative requirements relating to public safety.
 Experience of working in a multi-agency environment dealing with complex issues on a daily basis is essential to the post.

-A full driving license and the ability to drive to sites around the District is essential.
+Appropriate training will be offered where necessary and a full driving license and the ability to drive to sites around the district is essential.

 Employee Offer